 Tip: Order a green chili cheeseburger at the Mine Shaft Tavern and sit at its 40-foot lodgepole pine bar.
 The tavern is rumored to have ghosts.

-Why go: Five miles of trails in Cerrillos Hills State Park offer you a glimpse of more than 1,000 years of area mining history, plus magnificent views of four mountain ranges.
+Why go: Explore the area’s mining history at Cerrillos Hills State Park located on the edge of town.
+Five miles of trails in Cerrillos Hills State Park offer you a glimpse of more than 1,000 years of area mining history, plus magnificent views of four mountain ranges.
 Some of the turquoise mined here ended in the Spanish crown jewels collection and later was used in Tiffany & Co. pieces.
+Hike trails to abandoned mines or take a guided horseback ride.

 4. Bandelier National Monument